 If you have purchased one of our gift boxes before, you are probably familiar with the scenic illustrations we put on each gift box.
-Whether it's a map of Taiwan with mountainous terrain or it's a little kid stealing linzers off the kitchen table, we spend countless hours working on them because we want to bring you a sense of joy beyond the delicious products.
+Whether it's a map of Taiwan with mountainous terrain or a little kid stealing linzers off the kitchen table, we spend countless hours working on them because we want to bring you a sense of joy beyond the delicious products.

 This year's holiday gift box design is no different.
 After working with Youkee for our 7th anniversary golden ticket, we thought we would take a completely different stylistic direction by working with another local illustrator working mostly in watercolor and pencil drawings.
 Elaine became a friend of the tearoom during the pandemic through a mutual friend.
-She generously illustrated our teas and treats after her visited the tearoom.
-We've adored her dreamy and colorful pastels since and was excited for the opportunity to work together this year.
+She generously illustrated our teas and treats after visiting the tearoom.
+We've adored her dreamy and colorful pastels since and were excited for the opportunity to work together this year.

 Working with the same rigor and details as years past, we are excited to present this year's holiday gift box illustrations.
 Both images bring a festive energy and encapsulate the mood we want to create for the holidays.
 We are especially excited about the painterly teatime with a view of the snowy tearoom that brings an extra touch of warmth and joy.